DNooch381/corr/README.md

-# This is the toy Monte Carlo for the UNCG combinatorics research
+# The toy Monte Carlo for the UNCG combinatorics research

-## These are the main files for this project
+## These are the main files and directories for this project

 File name | Description
 --------- | -----------